interface-earth/interface-earth.github.io/README.md

 -	Postdoctoral Researcher, [Oak Ridge National Laboratory](https://www.ornl.gov) 2019-2020
 -	Postdoctoral Researcher, [Argonne National Laboratory](https://www.anl.gov) 2015-2019

-### PhD students
+### Join our lab
 <img src="images/seawulf_logo.png"
      width="140"
      align="left"
      style="margin-right:50px; margin-bottom:15px;">

+The Interfacial Earth Materials Lab is seeking one postdoctoral researcher and 1–2 motivated Ph.D. students to join our research team.
+The postdoctoral position is expected to begin in Fall 2026 or Spring 2027, while prospective Ph.D. students are expected to begin in Fall 2027.
-We are looking for 1–2 motivated Ph.D. students to join the Lab beginning in Fall 2027.
-Students with backgrounds in geochemistry, chemistry, materials science, or related disciplines are encouraged to apply.
-Interested applicants should email me their CV and a brief statement describing their research experience and interests.
+We welcome applicants with backgrounds in geochemistry, chemistry, materials science, environmental science, or closely related disciplines.
+Individuals with interests and background in mineral–water interfaces, molecular simulations, critical minerals, redox reactions, or related areas are especially encouraged to apply.
+Please email me your CV along with a brief statement describing your research background, current interests, and career goals.

 <h2 class="section-header" id="facilities">
 Facilities